kirillve/terraform-provider-vapi/docs/resources/twilio_phone_number.md

 ### Optional

+- `assistant_id` (String) This is the assistant that will be used for incoming calls to this phone number.
 - `fallback_destination_description` (String) The FallbackDestination Description.
 - `fallback_destination_extension` (String) The FallbackDestination Extension.
 - `fallback_destination_message` (String) The FallbackDestination Message.